How to Make Your Crowdfunding Ask

 Once you have your list in place, then consider WHY you need funding.
 Consider the value of your donor’s investment, why is their donation important and what difference will it make?
 Before you ask for money, ask WHY the money matters.

-Sometimes fundraisers make the mistake of over-complicating their understanding of WHY donors give, but it’s actually really simple.
+Sometimes, fundraisers make the mistake of over-complicating their understanding of WHY donors give, but it’s actually really simple.
 According to Network for Good, the reason people donate to a cause has more to do with connection and less to do with how fancy or impressive the rationale or marketing for the fundraising campaign is.
-Their 7 Reasons Why Donors Give make clear that while some people give because they care about mission and impact, some people give simply because they have personal connection and trust the person asking them.
+Their 7 Reasons Why Donors Give make clear that while some people give because they care about mission and impact, some people give simply because they have a personal connection and trust the person asking them.

 For your campaign, create a list of reasons WHY you would donate to your campaign.
 This will help you prepare to tell your campaign story and help connect potential donors to the cause.